marshyski/docker-balancer/README.md

 ----------------------------

 Based on thresholds defined on average CPU percentage and max number of containers.
-Deploy containers to the least utilized hosts.
+Deploy containers to the least utilized Docker host.

 Getting Started
 ---------------

-**From Docker Host ** (agent coming soon)
+**From Docker Host** (agent coming soon)

   `/api/<cpu percent(0-100)>/<docker container count>`